How Is Debt Divided in an Illinois Divorce?

 Contact a St. Charles Divorce Lawyer

 Illinois courts use a property division method called equitable distribution to divide debt and property fairly.
 However, the courts have discretion to deviate from this method in certain circumstances.
-A Kane County divorce attorney from Shaw Family Law, P.C will protect your rights and advocate on your behalf during property and debt division.
+A Kane County divorce attorney from Shaw Sanders, P.C., P.C will protect your rights and advocate on your behalf during property and debt division.
 Call our office at 630-584-5550 for a free consultation to learn more about how we can help you achieve a fair divorce settlement.